Electrical Contractor License no. DELPHOC773DG

 The preview and fabrication drawing stay black for clarity.
 This finish choice is recorded for client approval and powder-coating / finish notes.

-Cantilever slide gates require a flat top and cannot use finials, separate top cresting rows, or ball caps on the styles.
+Exposed-roller cantilever slide gates require a flat top and cannot use finials, separate top cresting rows, or ball caps on the styles.

 Main vertical-picket finials